• Archive

 by Victor Hilitski

-John Meng, 46, a Maysville native, looked over the Maysville downtown and the Ohio River from The Headmaster’s House on Fourth Street, a 192-year-old Federalist-style home he and his wife are restoring.
-He comes to the house in the mornings to fill up bottles with drinking water from their water reservoir.
+John Meng, 46, looked out over downtown Maysville and the Ohio River from The Headmaster’s House on Fourth Street, a Federal-style house built in 1829 that he and his wife are restoring.
+He comes to the house in the mornings to fill up bottles with drinking water from their reservoir.
 Together with his wife, Christie Toffan, they fell in love with the hilltop location.

-When John Meng, 46, of Maysville, is not working behind his desk at his home office as a security compliance professional, you may find him immersed in his two passions—sports and property preservation.
+When John Meng, 46, is not working behind the desk in his home office as a security compliance professional, you may find him immersed in his two passions — sports and historic preservation.

 After receiving permission from city officials to enter the area, which hadn’t been opened for 60 years, John found four feet of decades’ worth of river mud inside to clean up.
 He hopes to create a place where locals and visitors can rent kayaks and explore the natural beauty of the Ohio River on scenic paddling trips.

-“I would like to see Maysville become a destination point on the river, and share the joy of water’s magical rhythm with others, ” John said.
+“I would like to see Maysville become a destination point on the river, and share the joy of water’s magical rhythm with others, ” he said.

-John’s love for this land and the historic building’s renovation process has deep roots .
+John’s love for this land and restoring historic buildings has deep roots.
 As a Maysville native, he recalls how he was curious about the stories behind all those building facades as he peered out of the school bus window.
-His property preservation started with Old Kentucky Home, purchased in 2018, as his long-time dream of living in an urban townhouse.
-A few years later, he and Christie bought an adjacent building, which they’ve been passionately renovating together, and opened a hair salon, which she runs.
+His preservation work started with Old Kentucky Home, purchased in 2018.
+He had long dreamed of living in an urban townhouse.
+A few years later, he and Christie bought an adjacent building, which they have been renovating together, and opened a hair salon, which she runs.

-With at least two projects under their belt, the husband and wife are now tackling a 192-year-old Federalist-style building, after falling in love with its character and its scenic hilltop view of downtown Maysville and the Ohio River.
-The brick house, known as The Headmaster’s House, was built circa 1829—the same year the Maysville Academy was erected, as noted on a historical marker near the building.
+With at least two projects under their belt, they are now tackling a 192-year-old Federal-style building after falling in love with its character and its scenic hilltop view of downtown Maysville and the Ohio River.
+Known as The Headmaster’s House, it was built circa 1829 — the same year the Maysville Academy was erected, as noted on a historical marker near the building.
+Eventually, it will become their family home.

 Driven by his passion, energy from various physical activities and his connection to nature, John works on home renovations on weekends and most weekday afternoons.
-With hopes of inspiring others to take a second look at Maysville’s old buildings, to see beyond the chipped paint and broken windows to the promise hidden beneath, the couple aims to make the The Headmaster’s House a home for their family.
+He hopes to inspire others to take a second look at Maysville’s old buildings, to see beyond the chipped paint and broken windows to the promise hidden beneath.

-John Meng, 46, closed the door of the old train trestle in the Maysville flood wall, which he converted into a storage space for his watersports venture, Hole in the Wall Kayaking.
-Meng had to clean 4 feet of decades’ worth of mud from the area to begin preparing the storage space.
+John closed the door of the old train trestle in the Maysville flood wall, which he converted into a storage space for his watersports venture, Hole in the Wall Kayaking.

-John Meng, 46, a Maysville native, worked from his home office as a security compliance professional, a job he has had for the past 23 years.
+John worked from his home office as a security compliance professional, a job he has had for 23 years.

-Maysville native John Meng, 46, smiles as he carries his bicycle from his home to get ready for a group ride on Wednesday evening—a last outdoor ride as the temperatures dropped.
-Meng says only those willing to embrace human-powered sports will understand the true wonders our natural world has to offer.
+John smiles as he carries his bicycle from his home to get ready for a group ride.
+He thinks only those willing to embrace human-powered sports will understand the true wonders our natural world has to offer.

-John Meng, left, rode a bicycle on a scenic backroad in Mason County at sunset r with his friend Marc Pawsat, 59, both from Maysville.
-They have been riding together for about 7 years.
-Meng is passionate about the local cycling community and group rides.
+John rode a bicycle on a backroad in Mason County at sunset with his friend, Marc Pawsat, 59.
+John is passionate about the local cycling community and group rides.

-John Meng, 46, and his wife Christie Toffan, 48, embraced while looking toward the Ohio River and the Simon Kenton Memorial Bridge at night near Capronis Restaurant, where they attend a community event of the Rotary Club of Maysville.
-The couple is passionate about the town and its preservation.
+John and Christie embraced while looking toward the Ohio River and the Simon Kenton Memorial Bridge at night near Capronis Restaurant, where they attend a Rotary Club event.
+The couple is passionate about Maysville and the preservation of its historic buildings.

 Join Us